samlarson94/Ecommerce-Sanity-App/README.md

 ## Ecommerce App

 ## Description
-- Utilizes Sanity.io for database configuration and management.
-Saw this as a solution to save time and energy when setting up and maintaining the backend server, database, and schemas.
+- Utilizes Sanity.io for database configuration and content management.
+I saw this as a solution to save time and energy when setting up and maintaining the backend server, database, and schemas.

 ## Helpful Sanity Commands
 - "sanity docs" = explore sanity studio in browser